 LVN: Well that’s why I’m very happy with GFW, that I do get to work on the independent scene.
 Anyone who’s my true fan can YouTube me or come to shows, or watch my social media, knows I can wrestle.
-I was trained with Lance and when put in the ring and on the spot, I have great matches.
+I was trained by Lance [Storm] and when put in the ring and on the spot, I have great matches.
 So I’m OK with the fact that you get to see a different side of me on Impact, you get to see the crazy side, and the actress come out of me.
 I’m a terrible actress, but you guys get to see that ridiculousness.
-So I think it’s a good balance what I have now, where I’m totally a wrestler on the indies, and kind of almost totally an a crazy actress in GFW.
+So I think it’s a good balance what I have now, where I’m totally a wrestler on the indies, and kind of almost totally a crazy actress in GFW.
 But I think the fans are yearning to see me back in the ring too.

 RS: What were your thoughts when you were first told about the “jilted bride” gimmick?